IDEAS Centre’s assistance in multilateral trade negotiations focuses on several components:

 - Trade policy advice in the negotiations where activities include: proposal of submissions, analyses of situation, specific issues and counterparts’ positions, elbaoration of negotiating strategy and tactics, consultations with stakeholders, inputs for key meetings, questions and answers, stocktaking and summary of situation for negotiators…

-- Informal consultations with stakeholders including trade partners, WTO Secretariat, other key Members, other coalitions…
+- Informal consultations with stakeholders including trading partners, coalitions and negotiating groups, WTO Secretariat, other relevant organizations and stakeholders …

 - Capacity-building (learning-by-doing approach, workshops, seminars…)

 - Training activities (1-6 months internships for civil servants at IDEAS Centre, workshops…)

 - Awareness-raising and information dissemination (distribution of newsletters, analytical papers and other trade and development related publications).